I Love Recipe

 Be careful not to overheat it, as this can make the texture mushy.

-Leftover dajimi can also be added to fried rice for a spicy kick or used as a seasoning sauce over pan-fried tofu.
+Leftover paste is also delicious when added to fried rice for a spicy kick or used as a seasoning on pan-fried tofu.

 🥢 Who This Is For

-This Cheongyang-gochu-dajimi (청양고추다짐이) is highly recommended for those who love spicy food or have lost their appetite.
+This Cheongyang Chili Paste is highly recommended for those who love spicy food or when you have no appetite.

-Just one spoonful over warm, freshly cooked rice is enough—no other side dishes are needed.
+Just a spoonful mixed with freshly cooked warm rice is enough to make a complete meal, no other side dishes needed.

-You can also enjoy it as 'egg rice' with a fried egg, or add it inside kimbap (김밥) or jumeokbap (주먹밥) for a unique flavor.
+Enjoy it as 'egg rice' with a fried egg, or add it inside gimbap (김밥) or jumeokbap (주먹밥) for a unique flavor.

-It's particularly delicious when used as a spicy sauce for makguksu (막국수).
+It's especially delicious when used as a spicy seasoning for makguksu (막국수).

 It's also very useful for a quick and easy breakfast on busy mornings or for preparing a hearty meal while camping.